yuanzhe-jia/neural-network/README.md

 **Abstract.**
 The widespread adoption of high-level deep learning libraries, while accelerating model development, has increasingly abstracted away the internal mechanics of neural networks, creating a gap between practical usage and fundamental understanding.
-To address this, this project presents a self-contained neural network framework implemented entirely from scratch without relying on automatic differentiation or pre-built deep learning modules.
+To address this, the project presents a self-contained neural network framework implemented entirely from scratch without relying on automatic differentiation or pre-built deep learning modules.
 The implementation encompasses all essential components, including multi-layer architectures, diverse activation functions, regularization techniques, and state-of-the-art optimizers.
 Beyond serving as a pedagogical instrument that demystifies forward/backward propagation, gradient dynamics, and optimization landscapes, the framework demonstrates robust performance when applied to a multi-class classification task, successfully validating its correctness, numerical stability, and generalization across varied configurations.
 The extensible design and clean modularity further position it as a reliable baseline for educational purposes and future research exploration.